 For trading in the stock market, you need to be aware of the stock market timing.
 Trading in the stock market can only be taken place during a specific time interval in India.

 As per the normal stock market timing, the market opens at 09:15 AM and closes at 03:30 PM.
-There is a pre-open session before 09:15 AM and post-closing session after 03:30 PM.
-Here is the details of share market timing in India.
+There is a pre-open session before 09:15 AM and a post-closing session after 03:30 PM.
+Here are the details of share market timing in India.

 |From 09:00 AM to 09:08 AM||During these 8 minutes, the order of any transaction can be placed and the order placed can be modified.|

 |From 09:08 AM to 09:12 AM||The timing is responsible for the price determination of security and in this 4 minute time you can not place/modify the order.
 This section is necessary so that price matching (Comparing demand and supply) can be performed.|